Van Raam Bikes and Trikes

-If you do chose this route the guarantee expires with you, but we are happy to provide support, service, spares, advice and where possible, customisation to the new owner, because experience has taught us that they are our customers of the future.
+If you do choose this route the guarantee expires with you, but we are happy to provide support, service, spares, advice and, where possible, customisation to the new owner because experience has taught us that they are our customers of the future.
 In a nutshell, a private sale with our support will realise a far higher return on your original investment than a buy back.

 However, value is not always about cost and even though the ticket price might have been higher, funders soon realised that it was better to pay a little extra for something that was going to be loved and used rather than wasting money on a dust collector.